near/docs/docs/4.tools/remix-ide-plugin.md

+---
+id: remix-ide-plugin
+sidebar_label: Remix IDE Plugin
+---

-# Use Remix IDE Plugin
+# Remix IDE Plugin Integration

 This tutorial details how to deploy and run NEAR smart contract on Remix IDE.
 It is a no-setup tool with a GUI for developing NEAR smart contract.